In situations where you are investigating an employee for gross misconduct, you may find it appropriate to suspend them.

-Suspension can be a useful tool, but as with all people matters there is a process that you must follow carefully.
+Suspension can be a useful tool, but as with all people matters, there’s a process that you must follow carefully.
 If you suspend one of your employees, you need to do it lawfully.
 If you get the process wrong, you could find yourself in breach of their employment contract and you could risk facing an employment tribunal claim that would leave you paying compensation and an additional payment.

 So what do you need to think about when considering suspension?